Dan1116/TIL/Python/Python.md

 # An instance and dot notation
 * instantiation creates an instance of an object
-* dot notation used to access attributes though it is better to use getters and setters to access data arrtibutes
+* dot notation used to access attributes though it is better to use getters and setters to access data attributes

 # Information hiding
 * If you are accessing data attributes outside the class and class definition change may get errors